uetke/experimentor/docs/source/starting.rst

          - Photodiode Test
          - Photodiode 2

 The first key, `laser` establishes what device we are going to scan.
 The name here, as you may have guessed, is the name we gave to the device when we defined it in `devices.yml`.
-The block of `parmas` sets all the parameters we need to make a scan, i.e., the starting wavelength, the stop wavelength, etc. At this moment I won't enter into the details of the chosen names, but they are closely related to properties in the driver of the laser.
+The block of `params` sets all the parameters we need to make a scan, i.e., the starting wavelength, the stop wavelength, etc. At this moment I won't enter into the details of the chosen names, but they are closely related to properties in the driver of the laser.

 Finally, the `detectors` block determines what detectors are going to be monitored while the laser is scanning.
 They are nested according to the device to which they are plugged to.